 The American Civil War was a civil war in the United States fought between northern states ("the Union" or "the North") and southern states that voted to secede and form the Confederate States of America ("the Confederacy" or "the South").
 The central cause of the war was the status of slavery.
 After Abraham Lincoln won the 1860 presidential election on an anti-slavery platform, South Carolina seceded from the United States in response a month later in December.
-Texas, Georgia, Florida, Alabama, Mississippi and Louisiana followed in early 1861, with these seven states forming the Confederate States of America.
-When President Abraham Lincoln called for 75,000 troops after the attack on Fort Sumter, Virginia, Tennessee, Arkansas and North Carolina left the Union in response and joined the Confederacy.
-From there events took on a life of their own and the situation devolved into a full-blown war which lasted a little shy of four years.note The governments attempts to crush what Abraham Lincoln termed a rebellionnote eventually resulted in the defeat of the confederation, the abolition of chattel slavery, and the eventual reintegration of the seceded states into the Union.
+Texas, Georgia, Florida, Alabama, Mississippi, and Louisiana followed in early 1861, with these seven states forming the Confederate States of America.
+When President Lincoln called for 75,000 troops after the attack on Fort Sumter, Virginia, Tennessee, Arkansas, and North Carolina left the Union in response and joined the Confederacy.
+From there, events took on a life of their own and the situation devolved into a full-blown war which lasted a little shy of four years.note The governments attempts to crush what Abraham Lincoln termed a rebellionnote eventually resulted in the defeat of the confederation, the abolition of chattel slavery, and the eventual reintegration of the seceded states into the Union.